 Beyond the dichotomy of developed versus developing

 The dominant vision of human development focuses on wealth and tangible things such as roads or building, and the provision of services.
-This vision, which takes the countries like USA, Japan or Europe as models, leads to the dichotomy between developed and developing countries.
+This vision, which takes countries like the United States (US), Japan or European states as models, leads to a dichotomy between developed and developing countries.
 But this dichotomy seems superfluous today because of several reasons.
 One reason is the growing inequality within countries, not just between them: some of the richest people in the world could be living in the same country as some of the poorest.

-I find the word “development” misleading.
-It is a bit strange to think of, say, Nepal as a “developing” country.
+I find the word ‘development’ misleading.
+It is a bit strange to think of, say, Nepal as a ‘developing’ country.
 Yes, the country does not have the wealth or material resources that the so-called developed world has.
 But other things are valued in Nepal: there is a strong emphasis on society, culture and family ties.
-From that perspective, Nepal is quite well developed as compared with countries such as the USA, in which these crucial human dimensions are no longer the priority that they might have once been.
+From that perspective, Nepal is quite well developed as compared with countries such as the US, in which these crucial human dimensions are no longer the priority that they might once have been.

 Challenges to human-centred development

-Human development should focus on people and the planet, the vision should emphasize that everyone is in this together and overcome differences while respecting diversity.
-That will help also address climate change and put technologies at the service of people instead of at the service of the few who own them.
+Human development should focus on people and the planet; the vision should emphasize that everyone is in this together and overcome differences while respecting diversity.
+This would also help address climate change and put technologies at the service of people instead of in the hands of the few who own them.
 But there are some challenges involved in operationalizing such a vision.

 Another challenge is posed by a dominant short-termism.
-There is a tendency to think that long-term issues can be put to the side to focus on immediate needs.
-For example, cutting down a forest to facilitate immediate economic or social gains.
-But this tendency comes in the way of addressing questions such as climate change, which will affect not only the lives of our children but also our own lives in the coming decades.
+There is a tendency to think that long-term issues can be put to one side on order to focus on immediate needs; for example, cutting down a forest to facilitate immediate economic or social gains.
+But this tendency gets in the way of addressing questions such as climate change, which will affect not only the lives of our children but also our own lives in the coming decades.

 Building resilience together

-The mountain areas in the Hindu Kush Himalaya (HKH) offer good examples of the challenges posed by rapid climate and socio-environmental change.
+Mountain areas in the Hindu Kush Himalaya (HKH) region offer a good example of the challenges posed by rapid climate and socio-environmental change.
 Many men migrate from villages to cities, leaving women behind to handle major problems.
-But in general, people are moving from subsistence-based lifestyles to other ways of earning a livelihood.
-These are profound changes and even shocks to the system on which communities in this region have been built over decades.
-Building resilience – the ability to adapt and thrive in the face of both social and environmental change – is important, and for that working with the communities themselves is critical.
-Solutions need to be co-developed with the affected communities to thrive and to advance.
+But more generally, people are moving from subsistence-based lifestyles to other ways of earning a livelihood.
+These are profound changes and shocks the system on which communities in this region have been built over decades.
+Building resilience – the ability to adapt and thrive in the face of both social and environmental change – is important, and for that working with communities themselves is critical.
+Solutions need to be co-developed with the affected communities in order for them to thrive and to advance.

-In the work that we do at ICIMOD it has been quite inspiring to bring different perspectives together, to engage actively with the communities.
-Not only do the communities appreciate this approach but also the governments in the region.
+In the work that we do at ICIMOD, it has been quite inspiring to bring together different perspectives, and to engage actively with communities.
+It is not only communities but also governments that appreciate this approach in the region.
 There is no one-size-fits-all approach to build resilience, and it does take some training and experience.
 For example, it is crucial to recognize that people might value different things in life.
-Sometimes this means more work that top down measures, but it is certainly the approach that needs to be used more in the future, because in our experience in this region and other mountain areas is the only one that works.
+Sometimes, working with people on the ground is more time-consuming than top down measures, but it is certainly the approach that needs to be used more in the future – because in our experience in this region and other mountain areas, it is the only one that works.